 Currently, there’s no form of statutory paternity pay for the self-employed.
 You will also not be eligible for shared parental leave or pay.

-However, if your partner is allowed maternity leave – they might be able to reduce this and share it between you as shared parental leave.
+However, if your partner is allowed maternity leave – they might be able to reduce this and share it between you as statutory shared parental pay.

 What if you’re not eligible for paternity leave?